Fifirex/FifiGit/README.md

 This implies that while searching on a full repo base (`1000 repos`), it would only take `10` `GET` commands in the worst case scenario.
 And by pre loading the pages and searching, the probability of hitting the worst case is reduced.

-The worst case scenario was measured by searching a non-existent Repo at `google`
+The worst case scenario time was measured by searching a non-existent Repo at `google`

 ```
 $ FifiGit google -r hi